Porgramming-Hero-web-course/batch-4-assignment-1-tahminabithy/assignments/blogs/blog-1.md

 * Intersection (&):

    An intersection type combines multiple types into one, requiring a variable to satisfy all types simultaneously.
 This is useful when you want to ensure that an object or variable meets multiple criteria.
-For example

     type human = {
     name:string;
     eat:boolean
     }
     type student = {
     name:string;